 Superannuation is not an estate asset; on death, it does not automatically flow to your estate.
-In fact, it’s left to the trustee of your superannuation fund to decide who gets your superannuation and without a nomination, your superannuation benefit will be paid in accordance with rules of the fund and relevant laws.
-This might not be who you actually want to receive your hard-earned superannuation.
+It’s left to the trustee of your superannuation fund to decide who gets your superannuation.
+Without a nomination, your superannuation benefit to be paid per rules of the fund.
 Perhaps a former spouse or an estranged child will inherit your super if you never get around to updating your nomination.
 That’s where superannuation binding nominations come in handy.

 Superannuation Binding Nominations

 As part of our estate planning service, we will create a legally binding nomination that allows you to choose who to receive your superannuation benefit in the event of your death.
 Super can be a substantial asset, and by including one, it helps to complete your estate plan.

 No, you should be aware of the risks if you don’t.